nael-fridhi/elastic-stack-course/docs/lab1.md

 # Lab1 : Installation & Configuration Elastic Stack

-In this we are going to install and configure elastic stack using two methods:
+In this labs you are going to install and configure elastic stack using two methods:

 1. Docker
 2. Using binaries